JustAProgrammer01234/JustAProgrammer01234/README.md

 - I LOVE playing Doom.
 (You can clearly see that because of my pfp but idc.)
 - I usually code when I feel like it.
 - I'm currently working on a [game](https://github.com/JustAProgrammer01234/Parkour).
+- My username on discord is scripto_entity_1010#3404.
+Feel free to add friend me!

 <!--
 **JustAProgrammer01234/JustAProgrammer01234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.